idpaterson/alfred-wunderlist-workflow/TESTING.md

 - [ ] **Test 3.1.0 –** Newly added list appears in `wl` command
 - [ ] **Test 4.0.0 –** Switching back to previous application on the same desktop
 - [ ] **Test 4.0.1 –** Switching back to previous application on a different desktop
+- [ ] **Test 4.0.2 –** Switching back to previous application on the same desktop with Wunderlist window closed
 ```